 Contrary to belief, sitting in front of your computer all day isn’t the best way to get things done.
 You and your brain need regular breaks if you want to maintain your efficiency.
 Taking a 5-minute break every hour or so can help to keep the mind alert, especially if you go get some fresh air.

 When you’ve been sitting at your desk for ages, your mind can begin to stagnate.
 This slows down workflow and can make tackling any task feel like a hard grind.
 When you encounter this sort of mental state it’s usually best to step away from your desk, instead of trying to power through.
+To make sure you’ll be taking breaks regularly, you can schedule them ahead of time with the time blocking method.
+With this approach, you’ll always have time for tasks and breaks.

 By taking regular breaks, you allow your mind to reset.
 It’ll help to reduce long-term fatigue and mean that you can keep being more productive for longer.
 Also be aware that these are guidelines, not rules.
 If you’re in the flow, it’s more detrimental to your productivity to take a break.